ding-lab/BreakPointSurveyor/README.md

 ## Timing

 * Downloading and processing of two-chromosome reference (A_Reference) is about 5 minutes, uses about 684M
-* Total execution time for steps C-T about 20 seconds
+* Total execution time for steps B-T about 25 seconds

 ### Output